-Blogging is not only a hobby but has also become a favourite way of earning money online.
+Blogging is not only a hobby but has also become a favorite way of earning money online.
 If you are able to write well and promote your content on the web, Google and other sites can place their ads on your site and pay you a considerable amount.
-Many Pakistanis are earning through Google AdSense, Amazon Associates and other online ads and affiliate marketing programs.
+Many Pakistanis are earning through Google AdSense, Amazon Associates, and other online ads and affiliate marketing programs.

 However, bloggers will have to be very careful following the PECB for a range of reasons.
-A bird’s eye view suggest that over 80% of blogs will be affected by cybercrime bill.
-We are naming few areas where the law will hit bloggers the most.
+A bird’s eye view suggests that over 80% of blogs will be affected by cybercrime bill.
+We are naming a few areas where the law will hit bloggers the most.

 1. No More Sensationalism: